j-sea/state-machine/README.md

     },
     loadState: function (previousState, switchStateFunc, sharedData) {
         // 'previousState' can be used to conditionally load things based on which state we came from
-        // 'switchStateFunc(stateName)' is a function that can be called to switch to the state associated with the name
+        // 'switchStateFunc(stateIdentifier)' is a function that can be called to switch to the state associated with the identifier
         // 'sharedData' is just an object that can have properties added to it which will persist between state switches

         // Conduct things like: